Last Updated on

 Crime: Fiji is a generally peaceful country without any security or terrorist threats.
 There have been cases of sexual assaults and other violent crimes against tourists and expatriates.
 Hence, it is important to exercise a lot of caution when traveling.

 Electrical Adapters: Fiji electrical outlets are powered by 240 volts and 50 Hertz with three-pin power plug.
 It is similar to the outlet type in New Zealand and Australia.

 Fiji Trivia: Cannibalism was a prominent part of the Fijian history.
 In fact, the shoe of one of the cannibal’s victims is on display at the Fiji Museum.

 Travel to Fiji: Best Beaches

 If you came here to surf, you will be disappointed as you won’t be finding beaches of this kind in Fiji.
 However, you will find several islands with lagoons and shores filled with coconut palms.
-It is therefore a dream destination for those who enjoy swimming and snorkeling, or to be anywhere near the beach.
-The Coral Coast in particular is a coveted spot for swimmers and snorkelers.
+It is a dream destination for those who enjoy swimming and snorkeling or to be anywhere near the beach.
+The Coral Coast, in particular, is a coveted spot for swimmers and snorkelers.